microsoft/LocalizedStringKit/README.md

 |   ├── LocalizedStringKit.bundle/
 ```

-#### Secondary Bundle(s): tableNames
+#### Secondary Bundle(s): bundleNames

-To leverage the tableName segmentation of strings in multiple bundles, you'll need to create these bundles as well.
+To leverage the bundleName segmentation of strings in multiple bundles, you'll need to create these bundles as well.

 1. Navigate to the first `LocalizedStringKit` folder that was created in the Primary set up.
-2. Inside that folder, create a new folder named `<tableName>.bundle` (this will turn it into a bundle).
-Make sure to replace `tableName` with the case sensitive tableName you will use in your source.
+2. Inside that folder, create a new folder named `<bundleName>.bundle` (this will turn it into a bundle).
+Make sure to replace `bundleName` with the case sensitive bundleName you will use in your source.
 3. Add this bundle to your project in Xcode
 4. Ensure that this bundle is copied to your main app bundle (even if you are going to be using it in a framework).